Plumsail/helpdesk-docs/Online/API/flow-actions.rst

-Microsoft Flow Actions
+Power Automate (Microsoft Flow) Actions
 ======================

-This connector helps you to manipulate data in your HelpDesk with the help of Microsoft Flow.
-Before starting, ensure that you `added Plumsail HelpDesk connector to Microsoft Flow <https://plumsail.com/docs/help-desk-o365/v1.x/API/ms-flow.html>`_.
+This connector helps you to manipulate data in your HelpDesk with the help of Power Automate (Microsoft Flow).
+Before starting, ensure that you `added Plumsail HelpDesk connector to Power Automate (Microsoft Flow) <https://plumsail.com/docs/help-desk-o365/v1.x/API/ms-flow.html>`_.

 .. contents:: List of actions in this connector
    :local: